pfsense/docs/source/firewall/tcp-flag-definitions.rst

 TCP Flag Definitions
 ====================

-References to `TCP`_ flags may be found in various places on pfSense, primarily in the firewall logs.
+References to `TCP`_ flags may be found in various places in pfSense® software, primarily in the firewall logs.
 These are control bits that indicate different connection states or information about how a packet should be handled.

 .. note:: The flags may also be abbreviated even more to their first letter.